 You may know that you have a cataract, but you may not know what type of cataract affects you or even your loved one.
+There are numerous types of cataracts.
 As cataracts progress, the natural lens inside the eye can turn yellowish or brownish, making it difficult for you to read, drive, or perform your other activities.

 Most cataracts are fixed the same way.
 Modern cataract surgery is a safe and effective procedure for getting rid of your cloudy natural lens and replacing it with a clear prescription lens implant.

 This type of cataract typically begins growing in the periphery or outside of your natural lens.
 It grows towards the center in a spoke-like pattern.
 These whitish spokes can scatter light, causing activities like nighttime driving to be difficult.
 Eventually, it can grow to involve the center of your vision such that your vision is blurry all the time.

 Posterior subcapsular or “PSC” cataracts typically start small in the center of your vision.
 Because they often involve the center of your vision early, these can cause symptoms to develop rapidly.
 In addition to old age, these cataracts can be caused by diabetes and corticosteroid use.
 This type of cataract can seem to progress much faster than others.